jowt/crawler/README.md

 - No adaptive throttling/backoff beyond a single retry for transient errors.
 - No persistence layer for very large crawls (everything is in-memory).
 - No graph export or sitemap output yet (possible additions: DOT exports, XML sitemaps).
-- Future enhancements could include per-host semaphore pools, structured logging (pino), and checkpoint/resume abilities for long crawls.
+- Future enhancements could include per-host semaphore pools and checkpoint/resume abilities for long crawls.